Reliable Agglomerative Clustering: Introduction

-Several methods have been developed to improve the different aspects of these algorithms. \cite{AckermanB16} study the locality and outer consistency of agglomerative algorithms in an axiomatic way.
-The works in \cite{biom12647,Levenstien2003} consider the statistical significance of hierarchical clustering. \cite{Dasgupta:2016,Charikar:2017:AHC,Roy:2016:HCV,Roy:2017:HCV,NIPS2017_7200,Cohen-Addad:2018:HCO} investigate the optimization aspects of hierarchical clustering and develop several approximate solutions.
-To provide robustness in pairwise inter-clusters relations, K-Linkage in \cite{Yildirim2017} investigates multiple pairs of distances for each pair of clusters, \cite{Balcan:2014:RHC} uses global information for determining the similarities between clusters to eliminate the influence of the noisy similarities, \cite{ChehreghaniCA12} trains a Bayesian network to infer the relations between the items to be clustered, and \cite{ChehreghaniAC08} suggests applying agglomerative methods to small dense subsets of the data, instead of the original data.
-The methods in \cite{doi:10.1198,jcgs2012} investigate combining agglomerative methods with probabilistic models which then yields an extra computational complexity, and \cite{Gu:2013:EBC,abs-1109-2378,Cochez:2015:TTA} develop efficient (and approximate) implementations of agglomerative methods.
-Finally, \cite{ChehreghaniDendrogram2020} studies feature extraction from dendrograms for the purpose of unsupervised representation learning.
+Several methods have been developed to improve the different aspects of these algorithms. \cite{AckermanB16} studies the locality and outer consistency of agglomerative algorithms in an axiomatic way.
+The works in \cite{biom12647,Levenstien2003} consider the statistical significance of hierarchical clustering. \cite{Dasgupta:2016,Charikar:2017:AHC,Roy:2016:HCV,Roy:2017:HCV,NIPS2017_7200} investigate the optimization aspects of hierarchical clustering and develop several approximate solutions.
+To provide robustness in pairwise inter-clusters relations, K-Linkage in \cite{Yildirim2017} investigates multiple pairs of distances for each pair of clusters, \cite{Balcan:2014:RHC} uses global information for determining the similarities between the clusters, \cite{ChehreghaniCA12} trains a Bayesian network to infer the relations between the items to be clustered, and \cite{ChehreghaniAC08} suggests applying agglomerative methods to small dense subsets of the data instead of the original data.
+The work in \cite{CHIDANANDAGOWDA1978105} performs the hierarchical clustering on $K$-nearest neighbor graph where fixing a proper $K$ (and the other hyper-parameters) can be nontrivial as discussed in \cite{Luxburg07}.
+The works in \cite{KarypisHK99,FrantiVH06} might suffer from the same issues.
+The methods in \cite{doi:10.1198,jcgs2012} investigate combining aggolomerative methods with probabilistic models which then yields an extra computational complexity.
+Finally, \cite{Gu:2013:EBC,abs-1109-2378,Cochez:2015:TTA} develop efficient (and approximate) implementations of aggolomerative methods.